solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Whiteboard design session/WDS trainer guide - Building the business migration case with Windows Server and SQL Server.md

 - 8x Windows Server VMs hosting .NET Core and .NET Framework applications hosted using IIS
 - 4x Ubuntu 18.04 Linux VMs running nginx hosting multiple small .NET Core web applications

-The Virtual Machines hosted in their on-premises data center are hosted using Windows Hyper-V. Also, some of the smaller .NET Core web applications are included in a plan to be phased out, so there may be limited benefit from migrating all their on-premises workloads to Azure.
+The Virtual Machines hosted in their on-premises data-center are hosted using Windows Hyper-V. Also, some of the smaller .NET Core web applications are included in a plan to be phased out, so there may be limited benefit from migrating all their on-premises workloads to Azure.

-In preparations for their cloud adoption journey, Tailspin has already had an Azure ExpressRoute circuit provisioned to connect to their on-premises data center along with a Hub and Spoke Virtual Network topology in Azure.
+In preparations for their cloud adoption journey, Tailspin has already had an Azure ExpressRoute circuit provisioned to connect to their on-premises data-center along with a Hub and Spoke Virtual Network topology in Azure.
 The ExpressRoute circuit is configured with 2 Gbps bandwidth to connect to the Azure Networking that has been set up in the North Central US region.
 This will provide them with the necessary Azure networking infrastructure to migrate their workloads.
 Since they are new to Azure, they will need some additional help in the migrations and modernization of their Windows Server and SQL Server workloads.

 ### Customer needs